pharaohmak/Summarist/README.md

 - **Debounced Search**: Implemented a high-performance search bar with a 300ms debounce, reducing API calls and improving efficiency.
 - **Skeleton Loaders**: Improves user experience by showing loading placeholders while data is fetched.
 - **Audio Player**: Built a custom audio player with intuitive controls, including play, pause, skip, and drag-to-seek functionality.
-- **Premium Features**: Differentiates between free and premium books, ensuring smooth access control based on user subscription status.
 - **API-Driven Content**: Dynamically fetches book data using REST APIs for various sections like "For You" and individual book pages.

 ## Technologies Used
-The project was developed using:
 - **Next.js** (Framework)
 - **TypeScript** (Static Typing)
 - **Firebase** (Authentication & Firestore for backend)